 Meaning: A cheerful way to tell someone to wake up.

-✅ Conclusion
+Conclusion

-These idioms for sleep make English more lively and expressive.
+These idioms about sleep make English more lively and expressive.
 Whether you hit the hay, catch some Z’s, or burn the midnight oil, these phrases help you talk about sleep in a fun and natural way.
 Learning them will improve both your speaking and writing skills.